theodi/synthetic-data-tutorial/README.md

 ## Credit to others

 This tutorial is inspired by the [NHS England and ODI Leeds' research](https://odileeds.org/events/synae/) in to creating a synthetic dataset from NHS England's accident and emergency admissions.
 Please do read about their project, as it's really interesting and great for learning about the benefits and risks in creating synthetic data.

 Also, the synthetic data generating library we use is [DataSynthetizer](https://homes.cs.washington.edu/~billhowe//projects/2017/07/20/Data-Synthesizer.html) and comes as part of this codebase.
 Coming from researchers in Drexel University and University of Washington, it's an excellent piece of software and their research and papers are well worth checking out.
+It's available as a [repo on Github](https://github.com/DataResponsibly/DataSynthesizer) which includes some short tutorials on how to use the toolkit and an accompanying research paper describing the theory behind it.

 ---